zeineb111/Linguistic-cues-for-Textual-classification/index.md

 After this visualization, we developed two models to classify our data.
 The first is a simple MLP model while the second is a more complex one, an RNN model.
 We describe in the following sections these two models an their results.

 ## Classification with MLP (Multi-Layer Perceptron)
-To approach this classification problem we first want to create a vector space our our texts.
-We use tf-idf vectorizer to map our documents to vectors of a commonly chosen set of words (2860).
+To approach this classification problem we first want to create a vector space for our texts.
+We use tf-IDF vectorizer to map our documents to vectors of commonly chosen set of words (2860).
 Then the choice of an MLP came naturally as it's adequate to approximate multivariate mappings in higher dimensional spaces.

 We built a MLP model to training on the Fake and True texts.
 Before training, we normalized the datasets using a TF-IDF representations for the text data.
 We only keep the most common words, with minimum frequency of 0.01.
 We then split the data randomly into 75% of train set and 25% of test set.

 **Model architecture:**